iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 .. warning:: Ensure that the module is secured and there is no propeller attached before attempting calibration, as the module may spin.

 Open QGroundControl, and wait for it to connect to your flight controller.
-Click on the Q in the upper-left corner, and then select "Analyze Tools".
-Select "MAVLink Console".
+Click on the Q in the upper-left corner, and then select "Analyze Tools."
+Select "MAVLink Console."
 Then follow these steps:

     .. note:: If using dynamic control allocation with your flight controller (which is true when SYS_CTRL_ALLOC is enabled), you may need to use the "actuator_test" command instead of "motor_test".
 You can find details on using both "motor_test" and "actuator_test" on the :ref:`DroneCAN Integration Tutorial <dronecan_px4_throttle_test_commands>`.

     1. Power on your Vertiq module.
-    2. In the console, enter "motor_test test -p 100".
+    2. In the console, enter "motor_test test -p 100."
     3. The module will briefly play the begin calibration song, and then stop.
-    4. In the console, enter "motor_test test -p 0".
+    4. In the console, enter "motor_test test -p 0."
     5. The module will briefly play the calibration-in-progress song, and then stop.
-    6. In the console, enter "motor_test test -p 50".
+    6. In the console, enter "motor_test test -p 50."
     7. The module should be calibrated now.
 To test it, enter "motor_test test -p 0" and confirm the module plays the arming song.
 Note that if you have changed the arming parameters of the module from their default settings it may not arm on a 0% throttle command, see the :ref:`manual_advanced_arming` section of the Feature Reference Manual for more information.
     8. In the console, enter "motor_test test -p 20" and confirm the module spins and then stops and plays the timeout song.
     9. Power off the module and close QGroundControl.
     10. Power the module back on, and connect to it with IQ Control Center.
-Check the Calibrated Protocol, high-end, and low-end duration settings in the Control Center as described in `Checking and Trimming Calibration with Control Center`_ to confirm the calibration was sucessful.
+Check the Calibrated Protocol, high-end, and low-end duration settings in the Control Center as described in `Checking and Trimming Calibration with Control Center`_ to confirm the calibration was successful.

-The figures below show the MAVLINK Console commands used during calibration, and the state of the calibration parameters in IQ Control Center after successfully calibrating a module witih Standard PWM.
+The figures below show the MAVLINK Console commands used during calibration, and the state of the calibration parameters in IQ Control Center after successfully calibrating a module with Standard PWM.

 .. figure:: ../_static/tutorial_images/calibration_tutorial/qgc_cal.JPG
     :align: center